leetdev/currency-rates-demo/README.md

 ### Web Server

 After installation, you need to set up your web server to serve this app from its `public` directory.
+Alternatively, you can use PHP's built-in development server to serve the application, by issuing the `php artisan serve` command.
+This will start a server at `http://localhost:8000`.

 ### .env